Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 hook, as discussed below).

-declaration can optionally take an argument that tells Emacs
+The interactive declaration can optionally take an argument that tells Emacs

 how to prompt for values to use as the command’s arguments: